Skip to main content

 • A data provider may require IRB review/approval or may require an official determination from the IRB that a project is “not human subjects research (NHSR)” before they will share the data.

-• Some data providers will require IRB approval as a part of the DUA even if the NC State IRB says no IRB approval is required.
+• Some data providers will require IRB approval as a part of the DUA even if the NC State IRB determines that no IRB approval is required.
 In these cases, the NC State IRB will support the researcher and review the project as required by the data provider.

 If IRB review and approval are required, a copy of the DUA must be provided to the NC State IRB for review with the proposed IRB protocol.
-Any provisions for data access, security, sharing, or disposition of the data as detailed in the DUA must be congruent with the study procedures submitted to the IRB for all associated study protocols.
+Any provisions for data access, security, sharing, or disposition of the data as detailed in the DUA must be congruent with the study procedures submitted to the IRB for all associated study protocols and documents.

 Data Use Agreements may specify only named project personnel as authorized to access data under the terms and conditions of the agreement.
 However, if the agreement does not require specifically named individuals, only North Carolina State University employees are authorized to access the data.
 Additional data security requirements should be taken into consideration, if applicable.